Azeol/Mapper-ToF-with-VIO/README.md

 ### LED Representation on FPGA

-To be able to debug and add a bit of a feedback on what's happening I added
+To be able to debug and add a bit of a feedback on what's happening I added an LED HMI

+- LED 9 = I2C init success
+- LED 8 = IMU init success
+- LED 7 = LiDAR init success
+- LED 6-1 = not defined yet
+- LED 0 = 2Hz heartbeat

 ### Command needed on Nios2 Command Shell to upload code